zinic/crawl/core.md

 #### Health Points

 All characters have a health point value that represents the amount of damage they may sustain before dying.
-A character’s body may receive damage equal to the character’s total health point value before being considered destroyed.
+A character is considered unconscious at 0 health points.
+A  character is considered dead when they recieve damage equal to twice their health point pool.

+For example:
+    A character with 50 HP is unconscious at 0 HP and dead at -50 HP.

-A character’s body that has been destroyed may not be revived.
+A character’s body may be destroyed once the character is dead as a matter of action - there is no fruther damage needed.
+Once a character's body has been destroyed, they may not be revived.

 #### Healing